josecrdz1999/cosasfeas/README.md

 306. Question306
 Select three incorrect, untrue, misleading statements about Scrum?

 - [x] Scrum is like traditional process but with self-organization to replace Project Managers
 - [x] Scrum is a framework that eliminates complexity
 - [x] Scrum is a methodology where you can pick and choose which parts of Scrum you think will work for your enviroment

+307. Question307
+Which statement best describes a Product Owners responsability?

+- [x] Optimizing the value of the work the Scrum Team does